amazon-braket/amazon-braket-pennylane-plugin-python/README.rst

 Features
 ========

-* Provides two devices to be used with PennyLane: ``braket.aws.qubit`` for running on the Amazon Braket service, and ``braket.local.qubit`` for running on the Amazon Braket SDK's local simulator.
+* Provides four devices to be used with PennyLane:
+  * Two gate-based devices, ``braket.aws.qubit`` for running on the Amazon Braket service, and ``braket.local.qubit`` for running on the Amazon Braket SDK's local simulator.
+  * Two analog Hamiltonian simulation devices, ``braket.aws.ahs`` for running on QPU via the Amazon Braket service, and ``braket.local.ahs`` for running on the Amazon Braket SDK's local simulator.
+* Combines Amazon Braket with PennyLane's automatic differentiation and optimization.

+For the gate-based devices:

 * Both devices support most core qubit PennyLane operations.